 One of my favorite quotes is by American entrepreneur Jim Rohn who says, “Formal education will make you a living; self-education will make you a fortune.”

-Did you know that it costs about $12,000 a year to educate a student in an American public school?
+It is estimate that it costs about $12,000 a year to educate a student in an American public school.
 The numbers are similar in other highly developed OECD countries.

 Now, what could you do with that money if you had the freedom and opportunity to design your own education?
 What would you choose to learn and focus on?

 While the government clearly sees your education as a good investment, do you think you invested anywhere near $12,000 last year in your self-education?

 While investment advisors recommend you save 10-20% of your income and invest it in your retirement fund, my advice for anyone early in their career or on the entrepreneurial path is to spend at least 10-20% of your income on your self-education.

 Isn’t that why we are here in the first place?
 To live creative and meaningful lives?

-I’ve experimented with lots of these shortcuts with mixed results but I have found one method that has dramatically accelerated my learning curve and transformed my mindset.
+I’ve experimented with lots of these shortcuts and found mixed results.
+However, I have found one method that has dramatically accelerated my learning curve and continually helps uplevel my mindset.

 These are people you admire that are actually in the trenches running businesses and practicing their creative craft.
 Practicing masters are the creative leaders who are already doing what you want to do.
 You want to learn from them and model their success in your own way.

 You can start out by reading their books, watching their videos and following them on social media.
-However, if you really want to accelerate your success, you need to build a relationship with them.
+However, if you really want to accelerate your success, you need to build a more direct relationship with them.

-The challenge is how do you build a relationship with someone who is busy?
+The challenge is how do you build a relationship with someone who is very busy?
 If you’re just starting out, you can pitch them on the value you could provide to their organization and offer to work with them as an apprentice.

-So, who do you want to model and learn from?
-Seek them out and invest your time and money in learning from them and I can guarantee that your self-education will make a fortune.
+Seek out practicing masters and invest your time and money in learning from them and I can guarantee you that learning by doing and the process of self-education will make a fortune.